react-cosmos/react-cosmos/README.md

 ## 🎞 Credits

 Hi there.
 I'm [Ovidiu](https://twitter.com/skidding), the core maintainer of React Cosmos.
-I spend ridiculous amounts of time perfecting this project because I love building user interfaces and making useful stuff.
+I spend ridiculous amounts of time perfecting this project because I love building user interfaces and making useful things.

 React Cosmos is licensed as MIT and will always be free.
 If you want to support me, however, [become a Sponsor](https://github.com/users/skidding/sponsorship) and ensure this journey continues!